-Victor Molinari, PhD, ABPP, has made countless significant contributions to the School of Aging Studies and
+Victor Molinari, PhD, ABPP, made countless significant contributions to the School of Aging Studies and the

 Florida (USF).
-Now, he and his wife, Cindy Mason, are cementing his legacy by establishing
+Recently, he and his wife, Cindy Mason, cemented his legacy by establishing

 a scholarship in his name.
 Their gift, which includes $150,000 to fund an endowment,